Florida Black Heritage Trail

 The Spady Museum

 Housed in the former home of Black educator Solomon Spady, the Spady Museum is located in Delray Beach.
 It’s the only Black history museum of its kind in Palm Beach County.
-The museum features exhibits, events for Juneteeth and MLK Day and even has a trolley tour that highlights areas of Delray that are parts of Black history through the years.
+The museum features exhibits, events for Juneteeth and MLK Day.
+They also have a trolley tour highlighting Black history in Delray.

 Are there places on the Florida Black Heritage Trail that you’ve visited you think we should highlight?